 Nevertheless, the Paris agreement and the race to net-zero emissions call for businesses to change.
 As we mentioned earlier, the change itself is challenging.
 If clients can’t enquire into climate action, banks can still support and advise them to adjust to low-carbon incentives.

-To reach the finish line, finance actors within the private sector must also take part in the race to net-zero emissions.
+To reach the finish line, finance actors within the private sector must also participate in the race to net-zero emissions.
 With the alliances guiding this race, the commitment needs all hands on deck to fulfill this ambitious goal.

 Share this Post